vdaas/vald/docs/user-guides/operations.md

 ### In case of using Vald-Helm-Operator

-In case of using Vald-Helm-Operator, please upgrade the CRDs first.
+In case of using Vald-Helm-Operator, please upgrade the CRDs first because Helm doesn't have a support to upgrade CRDs.

     $ VERSION=v1.0.4
     $ kubectl apply -f https://raw.githubusercontent.com/vdaas/vald/${VERSION}/charts/vald-helm-operator/crds/valdrelease.yaml